 Pack only the most compact and portable materials you can use to write.
 For example, leave your laptop at home and download the Google Docs app to your tablet or mobile phone.
 Also, slide a little notebook into your coat pocket, purse, or carry-on luggage so that you can brainstorm while cramped in the back of Cousin Jeffrey’s mini-coupe.

-Use your phone to text your idea to yourself and type it up later.
+Let’s say you’re out with your family at the holiday all-you-can-eat buffet and the sight of thirty-nine pumpkin pies gives you an idea for a story.
+While dinner is probably not the best time to scribble in your notebook.
+Instead, use your phone to text your idea to yourself and type it up later.
 Or better yet, share it with a family member who would enjoy discussing your project.
 That way you’ll get some valuable feedback and remember your ideas later.

 Back to the grind

-Following these tips can help you even after the holidays when full-time professional duties kick back in.
+Holidays must always come to an end, but following these tips can help you even after the holidays when full-time professional duties kick back in.
 Use ingenuity to secure your early morning, evening, and weekend writing time and always look for opportunities in your daily experiences to develop new scenes and characters for your novel.

 Stay tuned for Part II for more ways to keep writing during the holidays, and comment below with tips of your own!